 SAGAL: I believe you said, if I'm not mistaken, the Cubs win the World Series, which had the benefit of being true.

 BUCK: Yeah, it was something really deep like that.

-SAGAL: Other question - the opposite question.
+SAGAL: Oh, yeah.
+And other question - the opposite question.
 Baseball can be pretty dull.

 SAGAL: One of those endless at-bats where the pitcher keeps throwing over to first base and the batter keeps filing it off.
 Do you ever just - you have nothing to say and you just...

 BUCK: Yeah, and that's the beauty of TV as opposed to radio.
-I can just sit there and be like, yeah, listen to the sound of the crowd and the yell of the (unintelligible).
+I can just sit there and be like, yeah, listen to the sounds of the ballpark.

 SAGAL: And that's when you...

 BUCK: Yeah, you don't have to say much.

 SAGAL: And that's when you quietly slip off to the bathroom, right?